Coronavirus (COVID-19) - FAQs

 We are actively communicating with our drivers and reminding everybody of the importance of good hygiene practice.
 In addition, as with the main customer touch point areas, we are also increasing the frequency of cleaning within driver cabs and other areas our staff come into greater contact with.
 The ventilation holes on the assault screens are now sealed.
 Drivers are being provided with face masks, hand santiser and surface wipes to aid protection.

 What about the handling of cash?

-In order for customers to take advantage of exclusive early morning opportunities being offered by some shops, we are accepting any English concessionary pass for travel 24 hours until further notice.
+In order for customers to take advantage of exclusive early morning opportunities being offered by some shops, and in partnership with local councils, we are accepting any English concessionary pass for travel 24 hours a day - this is subject to change.

 How will I know if the situation has changed?

 As the situation evolves, we will continue to engage with government, follow guidance from PHE and provide advice and updates to customers on our services.
 We will primarily be doing this using our website and e-mail communications and would advise passengers to keep an eye on these for updates.
 You can sign up for e-mails from Brighton & Hove Buses by clicking here.